Chewy Chocolate Chip Cookies

 - Scoop dough balls.
 Use a large spoon or cookie scoop to make dough balls.
 The dough doesn’t have to be perfectly formed into balls.
 Drop the cookie dough balls onto a cookie sheet lined with parchment paper or a silicone baking mat.
 The cookies, pictured, are 40 grams (about 2 tablespoons) of dough.
 This will make medium-sized cookies.

 - Bake.
-Cookies will bake for about 10-12 minutes.
-Remove from the oven right when edges start getting golden.
+Place in the oven and bake for about 10 to 12 minutes.
+Remove from the oven right when edges start getting golden brown.
 The centers may look slightly undercooked, but they will continue to cook even after they are removed from the oven.

-- Cool cookies.
+- Cool.
 While the cookies are still warm, press a few extra chocolate chips into the tops and sprinkle with coarse sea salt.
 Let the cookies cool on the baking sheet for about 5 minutes.
 Then transfer them to a wire cooling rack to continue to cool.

 - Enjoy!
 Serve while still warm and gooey.
 Or enjoy them after they’ve completely cooled.
 In my personal opinion, I love them even more after they’ve cooled.
 This is when the edges get a little crispy and the inside is super soft.
 Either way… yum!

-Chilling the dough.
+You do not have to chill this dough before baking.
+Just be sure your butter is not too soft and your kitchen is not too warm.
+However, the longer you chill the dough, the more thick and chewy the cookies will turn out.
 You can chill the dough before scooping out dough balls or after you’ve placed the dough balls on the baking sheet.
-Refrigerate dough for approximately 2-3 hours and up to 3-4 days.
+For superior results, refrigerate dough for approximately 2-3 hours and up to 3-4 days.
 If you are going to chill dough any longer than 3 hours, I would suggest transferring it to an airtight container.

 - Nuts.
 I think adding in about 1 cup of chopped pecans would be amazing in these.
 You can also try adding walnuts, almonds, peanuts, pistachios, and/or macadamia nuts.